ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 1. Authorizing a Client to join a topic's security group(s), and providing it with the group keying material to communicate with other group members.
 2. Allowing a Client to retrieve group keying material for the Publisher Client to publish protected publications to the Broker, and for the Subscriber Client to read protected publications.
-3. Allowing a group member to retrieve authentication credentails of other group members and to provide and updated authentication credential.
+3. Allowing a group member to retrieve authentication credentials of other group members and to provide and updated authentication credential.
 4. Allowing a group member to leave the group.
 5. Evicting a group member from the group.
 6. Renewing and redistributing the group keying (rekeying) material due to membership change in the group.